unity-cn/CustomAnimationTools/README.md

 # CustomAnimationTools

-Fix rotation interpolation of constant
+Fix rotation interpolation of constant.
+Unity 5.5

 This tool only support *.anim file, not support FBX file.